-University Health Services, and the Athletic Training Education Program at Central Michigan University.
+Student Health Services, and the Athletic Training Program at Central Michigan University.
 The Injury Care Center provides athletic training services and education to the members of the Student Activity Center

 which may include recreation, intramural and club sport athletes, the general student body involved in physical activity, and students in the performance arts such as Dance Orchesis and musicians in Central Michigan University's School of Music

 .
 Athletic training students in the professional phase spend one semester assisting the staff of certified athletic trainers providing skills in injury prevention, clinical evaluation and diagnosis, immediate care, and treatment, rehabilitation, and reconditioning.